 \section{Production of gravitational waves during inflation}

-We are going to quantize the equation that we found for the evolution of gravitational waves, i.e. from Eq.~\eqref{Gijtens}:
+Consider the equation that we found for the evolution of gravitational waves, i.e., from Eq.~\eqref{Gijtens}:

-where recall that $h^T_{ij}$ is traceless and transverse, i.e.
+where we recall that $h^T_{ij}$ is traceless and transverse, i.e.

-and no source term $\pi_{ij}^T$ appears in the GW equation since this is vanishing for a scalar field.
-This can be understood intuitively, since the inflaton $\varphi$ is a scalar and thus unable of producing a tensor perturbation.
-Mathematically, just look Eq.~\eqref{deltaTijphi} and realise that no anisotropic stresses appear in the $\delta T^i{}_j$ of a scalar field, since this is diagonal.
+and no source term $\pi_{ij}^T$ appears in the GW equation since this vanishes for a scalar field.
+This can be understood intuitively, since the inflaton $\varphi$ is a scalar and thus unable to produce a tensor perturbation.
+Mathematically, in Eq.~\eqref{deltaTijphi}, no anisotropic stresses appear in the $\delta T^i{}_j$ of a scalar field, since this is diagonal.

-The above Eq.~\eqref{GWequationwithnabla} has no source term, is gauge-invariant and paves the way for a similar treatment that we shall do for scalar perturbations.
-For this reason we tackle the tensor ones first.
+The above Eq.~\eqref{GWequationwithnabla} has no source term, is gauge-invariant and paves the way for a similar treatment that we shall conduct for scalar perturbations.
+For this reason, we tackle the tensor ones first.

 The Fourier transform of the above equation is Eq.~\eqref{GWeqconftime}, which we write here in the following compact form:

 where $h(\eta,k)$ represents either $h_{+,\times}$ or $h(\lambda = \pm 2)$.
 Since the above equation only contains the modulus $k$, only the initial condition on $h$ shall have a dependence on $\mathbf k$, cf. Eq.~\eqref{ICnormalisationh}.